flawfree/tfdbqol/README.md

 Just Copy the VPK file of your choosing, either with or without gamesound into \Team Fortress 2\tf\custom

-That's all, with love from db nonamer frodb /id/-fro/
+That's all, with love from db nonamer fro /id/-fro/